syafiqahlukman/microservices-python/README.md

 ## Overall Architecture

 **API Gateway**
 - The entry point to the application, receiving requests from the client and communicating with internal services to fulfill those requests (routing requests to appropriate microservices)
-- Defines the functionality of the application, e.g endpoints for login and validating user, uploading files.
+- Handles routing, authentication, and validation before passing requests to other microservices
 - It receives requests from clients outside the Kubernetes cluster.

 **Authentication Microservice**